-School of Computing workshop with the Bedford School for girls2 July 2019
+School of Computing workshop with Bedford Girls’ School2 July 2019

-Bedford school for girls visited the University of Bucking, School of Computing on the 28th June.
-Their visit began with an introduction from the interim dean, Dr Harin Sellahewa along with an insight into their plan for the day.
+Bedford school for girls visited the University of Buckingham, School of Computing on the 28th June.
+Their visit began with an introduction from the Interim Dean, Dr Harin Sellahewa along with an insight into their plan for the day.
 The class was divided into 3 groups, taken to 3 workshops with the group names of Java, C++ and Python, these names followed the theme of the workshops.

 Workshop 1 began with Mr Hongbo Du presenting his workshop on computational problem solving, the problem began with the legendary hero Ali Baba and his 40 thief comrades of Baghdad, the only means of transport were camels, mules and donkeys.
 A camel could carry 6 boxes of treasure, a mule 4 boxes and a donkey only 2 boxes, the groups had to work out how many animals were needed to carry the treasure, without knowing the amount of treasure.
 This was a very engaging problem and allowed the students to think outside the box to find their solution.

 Workshop 2 was curated by Dr Naseer Al-Jawad, in which he introduced the groups to the purpose of IoT and computer networks.
 This gave the students an insight into the functionality of WiFi, 3G/4G and product connectivity.